DSO Is Dead: The New Cash KPI Finance Teams Track in 2026

 What Results Do Teams See After the Shift?

 As Nico Serventi, Head of Finance at Subject, put it: "Monk gave us immediate visibility into unbilled revenue, tightened our collections process, and became a true AR system of record, without adding headcount."
+That phrase, system of record, is the point: DSO becomes one line on a dashboard rather than the dashboard itself.

 Frequently Asked Questions

-Is DSO still a useful metric?
+Is DSO still a useful metric in 2026?

 What is the main problem with DSO?